-- 4) it previously made a self-declaration of freedom for a zone from infection with RSIV and subsequently lost its free status due to the detection of RSIV in the zone but the following conditions have been met: - a) on detection of RSIV, the affected area was declared an infected zone and a protection zone was established; - b) infected populations within the infected zone have been killed and disposed of by means that minimise the likelihood of further transmission of RSIV, and the appropriate disinfection procedures (as described in Chapter 4.4.) have been completed; and - previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of infection with RSIV; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last two years without detection of RSIV.
+- 4) it previously made a self-declaration of freedom for a zone from infection with RSIV and subsequently lost its free status due to the detection of RSIV in the zone but the following conditions have been met: - a) on detection of RSIV, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations within the infected zone have been killed and disposed of by means that minimise the likelihood of further transmission of RSIV, and the appropriate disinfection procedures (as described in Chapter 4.4.) have been completed followed by fallowing as described in Chapter 4.7.; and - c) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of infection with RSIV; and - targeted surveillance, as described in Chapter 1.4., has been in place for at least the last [two] years without detection of RSIV.